Results 1 - 10 from 191 for whale populations in 0.561 sec.

 Sei Whale (Balaenoptera borealis) - Office of Protected Resources - NOAA Fisheries

 After commercial whaling exhausted all known populations of this species, sei whales in the North Atlantic and North Pacific are considered to ...
 300,000 animals killed for their meat and oil.
 Other threats that may affect sei whale populations are ship strikes and interactions with fishing gear, such as traps/pots.
-Conservation Efforts ...
+Conservation Efforts The ...

 www.nmfs.noaa.gov More from this site